Towards Inducing Long-Context Abilities in Multilingual Neural Machine Translation Models: Results and Discussions

 \subsection{Swapping out Positional Embeddings}

-\Cref{tab:swap_ft_sent,tab:swap_ft_doc} demonstrate the performance of several experimental setups that involve swapping of Positional Embeddings and followed by fine-tuning (if applicable).
+Figure \ref{fig:in22_conv_sent_doc_level} demonstrate the performance of several experimental setups that involve swapping of Positional Embeddings and followed by fine-tuning (if applicable).
+The raw scores are presented in \Cref{tab:swap_ft}.

-\paragraph{Performance Degradation Post-Swap} As expected, a significant drop in performance is observed when Positional Embeddings are removed, compared to the based, with further deterioration occurring if the new type of Positional Embeddings are directly swapped in without subsequent fine-tuning.
-However, a key observation in this scenario is that performance does not completely collapse, suggesting that positional information may be partially encoded within the model itself.
-This indicates that attributing the entirety of positional information to the Positional Embeddings alone may not be entirely accurate.

-\paragraph{Fine-tuning is key to performance recovery} When Positional Embeddings such as RoPE or ALiBi are introduced, across various fine-tuning setups, we consistently observe that the performance can be regained through fine-tuning.
+\paragraph{Fine-tuning is key to performance recovery.} When Positional Embeddings such as \ROPE or \alibi are introduced, we observe a significant drop in performance as the model is not trained to work with these.
+However, across various fine-tuning setups, we consistently observe that the performance can be regained through fine-tuning (see \Cref{fig:in22_conv_sent_doc_level}).
 This demonstrates that it is feasible to modify Positional Embeddings at later stages and still retain the performance of the base model.

-\paragraph{Efficacy of the Positional Embedding switch} A notable finding in this setting is that fine-tuning a model originally using sinusoidal embeddings yielded performance comparable to models fine-tuned after the switch to using RoPE or ALiBi embeddings.
+\paragraph{Efficacy of the Positional Embedding switch.} A notable finding in this setting is that fine-tuning a model originally using Sinusoidal embeddings yielded performance comparable to models fine-tuned after the switch to using \ROPE or \alibi embeddings on sentence-level benchmarks as observed in \Cref{fig:in22_conv_sent_doc_level}.
 This further reinforces the conclusion that Positional Embeddings in pre-trained transformer models can be safely tweaked even in later stages.
-Although sinusoidal, rotary, and ALiBi embeddings show similar performance in long-context document-level tests used in the context of this study.
-The advantage of switching to RoPE or ALiBi is that further length extrapolation may now be feasible in these transformer models, as demonstrated by the findings of \citet{RoFormer} and \citet{press2022train}.
+Although Sinusoidal, \ROPE, and \alibi embeddings show similar performance in sentence-level test sets.
+The advantage of switching to \ROPE or \alibi can be observed in case of document-level test sets in line with the findings of \citet{RoFormer} and \citet{press2022train}.

-\paragraph{NoPE is not a solution in Encoder-Decoder models} Another key observation in our setting is that the findings of \citet{kazemnejad2023the} about explicit Positional Embeddings not being necessary does not generalize to Encoder-Decoder models.
-As we observe that no fine-tuning strategy is capable of bridging the gap and regaining performance.